 - Can the design therefore be amended for these improvements for the owner and future occupants?

-While not necessarily as ground breaking as the Campaign’s work on major planning applications, it should help in small step by step pieces and is a small additional commitment to improving Exeter.
+While not necessarily as ground breaking as the Campaign’s work on major planning applications, or city wide infrastructure, it should help in small step by step pieces and is a small additional commitment to improving Exeter.

 In the meantime, encourage your employer to make cycling easier, sign up to the charter, and give it a go.
 Like all things in life, the difficulties you initially meet will ebb away with increased fitness, practice, experience and enjoyment.